Fatih Coskun, founder of Sanction Scanner:

 Fraud Increases Rapidly in Crisis

-Fraud is one of the financial crimes that are relatively easy to detect with its support in technology.
+Fraud is one of the financial crimes that are relatively easy to detect with the support of technology.
 Fraud can generally be divided into the following three categories:

 - Phishing and social engineering scams